4 Tips to Pay of Credit Card Debt

 You’ve got a balance on a high interest credit card and it’s costing you big—in dollars and peace of mind.
-How you got there and how you can avoid getting there again, is a topic for another post (here’s one to check out).
+How you got there and how you can avoid getting there again, is a topic for another post (here’s to check out).
 For now, let’s focus on getting out from under.

 Step 1: Face the facts.